jason-p-pickering/dhis2-docker/README.md

 Start up the system with `docker-compose up`

+If you would like to start with the PostGIS enabled version, run `docker-compose -f docker-compose-postgis.yml up`

 This package borrows heavily from idea and code from other projects.

 1) [GNU Health Docker project](https://github.com/mbehrle/docker-gnuhealth-demo) and was inspired